ros2/rclc/rclc/README.md

 - sequential processing of callbacks
 - data synchronization with LET semantics

-#### Software design patterns in mobile robotics
+#### Sense-plan-act pipeline in robotics

-In this section we describe common software design patterns which are used in mobile robotics to achieve deterministic behavior.
+In the next sections we describe common software design patterns which are used in mobile robotics to achieve deterministic behavior.
 For each design pattern we describe the concept and the derived requirements for a deterministic Executor.

-##### Sense-plan-act pipeline

 Concept:

 A common design paradigm in mobile robotics is a control loop, consisting of several phases: A sensing phase to aquire sensor data, a plan phase for localization and path planning and an actuation-phase to steer the mobile robot.
 Of course, more phases are possible, here these three phases shall serve as an example.
 Such a processing pipeline is shown in Figure 4.